guillemrh/TFG/README.md

 "PE.hsc" : Complete simulation process for a waste polyethylene pyrolysis, ready to be connected with Python to generate data from distillation column T5.

-"PE.hsc" : Same as PE.hsc, but it is ready to generate data from distillation columns T4 and T5 as a holistic.
+"PE.hsc" : Same as PE.hsc, but it is ready to generate data from distillation columns T4 and T5 as a holistic system.